SamuelBrudner/plume_nav_sim/src/plume_nav_debugger/odc/SPEC.md

 ## Strict Mode

-- When strict mode is enabled (default), the debugger:
+- Strict provider-only behavior is always enabled:
-  - Does not apply heuristics.
+  - The debugger does not apply heuristics.
-  - Hides labels/distributions/pipeline unless the provider supplies them.
+  - The UI hides labels/distributions/pipeline unless the provider supplies them.
-  - Shows an informational banner (with link to ODC documentation) explaining how to enable details.
+  - An informational banner indicates when no provider is detected and links to ODC docs.
-- When strict mode is disabled, the debugger may use guarded heuristics as a fallback.

 ## Error Handling